nhsx/SynthVAE/README.md

 #### Note On Reproducibility Of Results

 In order to get reproducible results we have added in the `random_state` argument to the RDT transformers in order to set the sklearn's `random_state` argument.
 This results in the GMM pre-processing method producing the same transformation each run for the same dataset.
+We also set the PyTorch seed at the top of each file using the `set_seed` function found in utils.
+If you do not wish to nullify the randomness in training then remove this `set_seed` line at the start of the files.

 #### Dataset